Grahp/Website/pages/Why Orthospelling.md

 See [[Pinchord]] :D

-I wrote this while listening to jpegmafia so I was probably pretty distracted
+[[Home|I]] wrote this while listening to jpegmafia so I was probably pretty distracted.

 ## Rationale